Configuring 802.1X

 About 802.1X

-802.1X defines a client-server based access control and authentication protocol that restricts unauthorized clients from connecting to a LAN through publicly accessible ports.
-The authentication server authenticates each client connected to a Cisco NX-OS device port.
+802.1X is a client-server based access control and authentication protocol that restricts unauthorized clients from connecting to a LAN through publicly accessible ports.

 Device Roles

-With 802.1X port-based authentication, the devices in the network have specific roles.
+With 802.1X port-based authentication, devices in the network have specific roles that determine how access is granted and managed.

 Note